 City break: Spend a day or two in Santiago, which is an accessible city to explore and easy to get around.

 From the soaring Andes to the stunning frozen wilderness of Patagonia to the to the wide-open plains of the Pampas, Argentina is an outdoor lovers nirvana.
 With lush rainforests, beautiful beaches, canyons and waterfalls, it’s hard to go wrong if you’re seeking an Argentine adventure.

 Iguazu Falls is an impressive sight, even if you’re not a fan of waterfalls.
 You can experience Iguazu from the Argentina side or the Brazil side.
 There are more walking and hiking paths on the Argentina side and the surrounding jungle is a fantastic place to get lost in the tropical rainforest.

 City break: Soak up culture and buzzing nightlife in Buenos Aires.
+Check out this Buenos Aires city guide for what to see.
 There’s a reason Argentina’s capital is known as the “Paris of South America”.

 City break: Spend a few days after your trek in Lima, which is fast becoming South America’s capital of cool cuisine.

 Bolivia’s Death Road is a 41-mile stretch connecting La Paz and Coroico.
 This infamous route is responsible for claiming over 200 lives each year and is possibly the most dangerous road in the world.